-- 18 While Jesus was saying this, a synagogue leader came up and bowed to the ground before him.
-'My daughter,' he said, 'has just died; but come and place your hand on her, and she will - 19 be restored to life.'
-So Jesus rose and followed him, and his20 disciples went also.
-But meanwhile a woman, who had been - suffering from haemorrhage for twelve years, came up behind and touched the tassel of his cloak.
-'If I only touch his cloak,' - and touched the tassel of his cloak.
-'If I only touch his cloak,' she said to herself, 'I will get well.'
-Turning and seeing her, Jesus - said, 'Courage, daughter!
-Your faith has delivered you.'
+19 be restored to life."
+So Jesus rose and followed him, and his

+- 20 disciples went also.
+But meanwhile a woman, who had been suffering from hemorrhage for twelve years, came up behind - 21 and touched the tassel of his cloak.
+"If I only touch his cloak," - 22 she said to herself, "I will get well."
+Turning and seeing her, Jesus said, "Courage, daughter!
+Your faith has delivered you."
 And - 23 at that very moment she became well.
-When Jesus reached the leader's house, seeing the flute players, and a number of people - 24 all in confusion, he said, 'Go away, the little girl is not dead; she - is asleep.'
-They began to laugh at him; but, when the people had been sent out, Jesus went in, and took the little girl's hand, and - she rose.
-The report of this spread through all that part of the country. - 27 As Jesus was passing on from there, he was followed by two blind men, who kept calling out, 'Take pity on us, Son of David!' - 28 When he had gone indoors, the blind men came up to him; and Jesus asked them, 'Do you believe that I am able to do this?' - 29 'Yes, Master!' they answered.
-Then he touched their eyes, and - said, 'It will be according to your faith.'
+When Jesus reached the leader's house, seeing the flute players, and a number of people

+24 all in confusion, he said, "Go away, the little girl is not dead; she

+- 25 is asleep."
+They began to laugh at him; but, when the people had been sent out, Jesus went in, and took the little girl's hand, - 26 and she rose.
+The report of this spread through all that part of the country. - 27 As Jesus was passing on from there, he was followed by two blind men, who kept calling out, "Take pity on us, Son of David!" - 28 When he had gone indoors, the blind men came up to him; and Jesus asked them, "Do you believe that I am able to do this?"

+29 "Yes, Master!" they answered.
+Then he touched their eyes, and

+- 30 said, "It will be according to your faith."
 Then their eyes were opened.
 Jesus sternly cautioned them.
-'See that no one knows - 31 of it,' he said.
-But the men went out, and spread the news about - him through all that part of the country.
+"See that no one knows - 31 of it," he said.
+But the men went out, and spread the news about - 32 him through all that part of the country.
 Just as they were going out, some people brought up to Jesus a dumb man who was - 33 possessed by a demon; and, as soon as the demon had been driven out, the dumb man spoke.
-The people were astonished at this, and exclaimed, 'Nothing like this has ever been seen in - 34 Israel!'
-But the Pharisees said, 'He drives out the demons by the help of the chief of the demons.' - Jesus went round all the towns and the villages, teaching in their synagogues, proclaiming the good news of the kingdom, - 36 and curing every kind of disease and every kind of sickness.
-But, when he saw the crowds, his heart was moved with compassion for them, because they were distressed and harassed, like sheep
+The people were astonished at this, and exclaimed, "Nothing like this has ever been seen in - 34 Israel!"
+But the Pharisees said, "He drives out the demons by the help of the chief of the demons."